-Evaluation of the grant opportunity
+Evaluation of the Product Stewardship Investment Fund

-We evaluate the specific grant activity and grant opportunity as a whole.
+We evaluate the specific grant activity and the Product Stewardship Investment Fund as a whole.
 We base this on information you provide to us and that we collect from various sources.

 2. About the grant program